 Sharmila is the proud winner of the National Film Awards and Filmfare Awards for her performances.
 She was also part of the Indian Film Censor Board from October 2004 till March 2011.

 Rekha was born on 10 October 1954 in Chennai to Tamil actor, Gemini Ganesan, and Telugu actress, Pushpavalli.
-Having acted in over 180 films in a career spanning over 40 years, Rekha has also done several arthouse films and played the role of strong female characters.
+Having acted in over 180 films in an acting career spanning over 40 years, Rekha has also done several arthouse films and played the role of strong female characters.

 Her portrayal of a classical courtesan in Umrao Jaan (1981) is still remembered and also won her the National Film Award for Best Actress.
 She is also known for her role in Khubsoorat (1980), Khoon Bhari Maang (1988) and Khiladiyon Ka Khiladi (1996).